KostyaTretyak/ng-stack/projects/forms/README.md

 });
 ```

-As we can see, constructor of `FormGroup` takes form model `Address` for its generic and knows that
+As we can see, constructor of `FormGroup` accept form model `Address` for its generic and knows that
 property `street` have primitive type and should to have a value only with instance of `FormControl`.

-If some property of a form model have type that extends `object`, then it should to have a value with
+If some property of a form model have type that extends `object`, then an appropriate property in a form
-instance of `FormGroup`.
+should to have a value with instance of `FormGroup`.
 So for an array - instance of `FormArray`.

 But maybe you want for `FormControl` to accept an object in its constructor, instead of a primitive value.
 What to do in this case?
 For this purpose a special type `Control<T>` was intended.